isomerpages/iras-taxacademy/_seminars-and-conferences/upcoming-seminars-and-conferences.md

 * Interest and other payments in connection with loan or indebtedness
 * Royalties, technical fees, management fees, rent or other payments for the use of moveable property and technical fees
 3. Common exemptions from withholding tax under the Income Tax Act
-4. Tax treaty considerations where Singapore has a tax treaty with the country that the non-resident recipient is resident in
+4. Tax treaty considerations where Singapore has a tax treaty with the country that the non-resident recipient resides in
 5. Date of payment for withholding tax purposes
 6. Filing and paying withholding tax
 7. Penalties for late payment/recovery actions